-Even if taking care of the kids was mostly your job, the custody battle can be an opportunity for either party to watch the other unravel and take advantage.
-So no matter what you do, remember the core tenet of any custody battle: what matters above all is what’s in the kids’ best interest.
-To that end, here are a dozen custody battle behaviors that can land you in hot water with the judge and cause considerable damage.
+Even if taking care of the kids was mostly your job, the child custody case battle can be an opportunity for either party to watch the other unravel and take advantage.
+So no matter what you do, remember the core tenet of any child custody case battle: what matters above all is what’s in the kids’ best interest.
+To that end, here are a dozen child custody case battle behaviors that can land you in hot water with the judge and cause considerable damage.

 The simplest thing to avoid doing is trying to use your children as insiders on the other parent’s actions.
 Children are children and are just as likely to tell them about their time at mom’s place as they are to tell mom what a great time they had with dad – and what either of you said about the other.
 But intentionally trying to get your kids to effectively “spy” on the other party is manipulative at best and potentially abusive.
 Courts that catch wind of one parent trying to use their children to gain ammunition on the other parent effectively shoot themselves in the foot.

 2. Getting Heated With the Other Parent

 This might be the most difficult mistake to avoid.
 Even when mom begins intentionally provoking you into saying something rash, you must hold your tongue.
 Assume everything you say is being recorded or taken note of, and always watch your behavior when interacting with the other party.
 Most importantly, keep the kids out of it.
 Conversations in private between you and your ex are one thing, but getting heated while the kids are in earshot is an entirely different thing and may suggest to the courts that you have no qualms about subjecting your kids to the crossfire of a verbal fight.